-Category Column/Field Description СРЕ The list of CPE names-from the National Vulnerability Database-that are mapped to the component.
-CPE (Common Platform Enumeration) is a structured naming scheme that includes the component's vendor and product names in the following format: cpe:// <part>:<vendor>:<product></product></vendor></part> where <part> is either a (applications), h (hardware platforms), or o (operating systems).</part> Note that the data provided only represents the part, vendor and product; the version information is truncated from the CPE string.
-Notices Text tab tab is used to finalize the exact content to include in the Notices report.
+Category Column/Field Description CPE The list of CPE names-from the National Vulnerability Database-that are mapped to the component.
+CPE (Common Platform Enumeration) is a structured naming scheme that includes the component's vendor and product names in the following format: cpe:// <part>:<vendor>:<product></product></vendor></part> where <part> is either ${\bf a}$ (applications), ${\bf h}$ (hardware platforms), or ${\bf o}$ (operating systems).</part> Note that the data provided only represents the part, vendor and product; the version information is truncated from the CPE string.
+Notices Text tab tab is used to finalize the exact content to include in the Notices information, see Finalizing the Notices Text for the Notices Report.
 As-Found License Text The As-Found License Text field shows the license text or license references found in the scanned codebase.
 You cannot edit this field, but you can click Copy to Notices Text to copy the text to the Notices Text field.
 If content already exists in the Notices Text field, you can choose either to append the As-Found License Text content to the existing notices content or to replace the existing notices content.
 Notices Text The exact content to include in the Notices report.
 You can edit any license text previously saved to this field or add your own license text, such as license information for rules that you developed during your manual research on the inventory item.
 You can also copy the As-Found License Text content to the Notices Text field and modify it as needed.
 Or you can leave this field empty.
 Click Save at the top of the field if you make any changes to this field.
 If you provide information in this field, the Notices report pulls the content of only this field into the report.
 If this field is empty, the content of the As-Found License Text field is used in the report.
 If both fields are empty, the report uses the license content from Code Insight data library (see License Details from the Code Insight Data Library).
 For more information, see Finalizing the Notices Text for the Notices Report.